tadedav/tadedav/README.md

 ---

 ### My First WPF Desktop App
-⚠️ **Warning:** This project was my first WPF application, created before 2019.
+⚠️ **Warning:** This project was my first WPF application, <u>created before 2019</u>.
 At the time, I found it pretty exciting.
 It includes a login system, several small apps, and games I quickly put together to learn.
 The screenshots were taken on a Mac using Wine. *I have no idea where the source code is now.*
 - Included a calculator
 - Featured stopwatches
 - Had a pseudo "cookie clicker" game called Coin Master